 The Audit Committee considered the compatibility of the provision of other services by its registered public accountant with the maintenance of their independence.
-The Audit Committee approved all audit and non-audit services provided by Marcum in 2017 and 2016.
+The Audit Committee approved all audit services provided by Marcum in 2018 and 2017.
+Marcum LLP did not perform any non-audit services in 2018 or 2017.